 Another easy way of putting pressure on yourself is the 'failure to check' method.

-Back when, the lad and I set out in the tiny tinny to go and catch a few kingis.
-I scored a reasonable fish on 6kg. gear and while it was rampaging around the boat the lad and I played the well known "where the hell is the gaff" game.
+Way back when, the lad and I set out in the tiny tinny to go and catch a few kingis.
+I hooked a reasonable fish on 6kg. gear and while it was rampaging around under the boat, the lad and I played the well known "where the hell is the gaff" game.

 This game is almost too easy to play.